September 10, 2020

 One of the concerns at larger organizations with hundreds of tools within their tech stack is knowing if they’re staying compliant with how they’re being used, on top of if all of the varying vendors are also remaining compliant.

 It can be a lot to keep track of, especially if your vendors aren’t publishing their own reports.
-To make this easier, G2 Track is integrated with their very own Compliance Hub, which helps businesses of all sizes ensure their vendors comply with standards, and it does this all in real-time.
+To make this easier, G2 Track is integrated with its very own Compliance Hub, which helps businesses of all sizes ensure their vendors comply with standards, and it does this all in real time.
 This helps to eliminate any risk of falling out of compliance because of lost documents, resource constraints, or even human error.

 Additionally, the G2 Track Compliance Hub:

 There are certain things you just need to be prepared for.
-Taking your driver’s test.
+Take your driver’s test.
 Running a marathon.
 And conducting a compliance audit.

 It’s in your best interest to look up the requirements to pass and then enforce those requirements as mandatory stipulations in your organization.
 The smartest way forward is to research the audits that apply to your specific business and see what you need to do to meet the standards -- if you don’t already,